 Snowshoeing or skiing the park road – the park road is closed but visitors are welcome to ski and snowshoe along it.
 Many other trails may also be available, check with a ranger about current conditions before heading out.

-Winter activities – Juneau and Southeast Alaska
+Best winter activities – Juneau and Southeast Alaska

 On a sunny winter day, there’s nowhere more beautiful than Juneau.
 Cruising the inside passage by ferry is technically an option, but not super pleasant in winter unless you’re super adventurous!
 There’s not a lot of sun in the winter in southeast Alaska.
 Even on days that are not sunny there are lots of wonderful things to do in Juneau: